kyegomez/Athena-Create/README.md

 * Ask Follow up

-* Ocean Vector-Database to store and query multi-modal documents
+* Ocean Vector-Database to store, embed, and query multi-modal documents

-* Gallery/Marketplace see what people have created, like share, and buy and sell
+* Gallery/Marketplace, For You page to see what people have created, like share, and buy and sell

+* [Backend] Store all user generated data on the backend.

+* Auto-Complete from recent Creations.